BLCM/OpenBLCMM/README.md

 ### Can probably wait until after the first public release

+- Figure out allowing the word "set" in value text?
+Understand quotes around the value, perhaps?
 - Convert StringTable to use a CSV library
   - Will need some one-time conversion stuff in there, and the ability to discern between a converted version.